How will UK and London travel be affected by the Queen’s funeral?

 What’s happening on the railways?

-The TSSA white-collar rail union has also called off its 24-hour stoppage planned for 26 and 27 September.

-The Rail Delivery Group (RDG), representing train operators, says: “We are working with our partners to review arrangements to get people to view the funeral where possible and where there is capacity.”
+Despite Monday being a bank holiday, the normal full weekday train service will be provided.
+Cheaper off-peak fares are available all day.

-Several rail operators are laying on extra services, including some through the night, in the days leading up to the funeral, to allow as many people as possible to travel to the capital to pay their respects.
+Several rail operators are laying on extra services, including some through the night, up to and including the day of the funeral, to allow as many people as possible to travel to the capital to pay their respects.

-Network Rail, which manages UK rail infrastructure, says 200 extra trains have been added, with some 24-hour services available.
+The time when crowds are expected to be at their largest at stations is on Monday afternoon, when leaving London after the funeral.
+Passengers who delay their journey home are likely to experience a more comfortable journey.

-GWR, which runs trains from South Wales and the West of England to London Paddington, says: “Additional services, particularly in the very early morning and late evening to take people towards London and back home again, will be laid on for those travelling from further afield.”
+GWR, which runs trains from South Wales and the West of England to London Paddington, has added an hourly link from the capital to Swindon, Bath and Bristol on Monday night/Tuesday morning.

-Some fares are very high.
-On the Caledonian Sleeper from Inverness to London on Sunday night, arriving in the capital on Monday morning, the cheapest ticket for one person is £385 or £460 for two.

-The day of the funeral is a bank holiday, which will ease the squeeze by removing many commuters from the mix.
-It also means cheaper fares will be available all day – as they will on Saturday and Sunday.
+East Midlands Railway has the same same plan from London St Pancras to Leicester and Derby.

+“Welfare trains” are being provided overnight at stations including London Marylebone, St Pancras and King’s Cross: empty trains parked at platforms to allow people to rest comfortably, with refreshment facilities nearby.
+No tickets are required.

 What about public transport in London?